schorschii/OCO-Server/docs/Server-Installation.md

    (Use a separate user for the database connection which only has permission to read and write in the specific OCO database.
 Do not use the root account.)
 5. Make sure the in `conf.php` defined `PACKAGE_PATH` (where to save the software packages) is writeable for the webserver user.
 6. **Important:** please set up HTTPS with a valid certificate and configure your web server to redirect any HTTP request to HTTPS.
-   - It is very insecure to let the agent communicate via HTTP with your server because a man-in-the-middle attack can be used to send and install any software packages to your client!!!
+   - It is very insecure to let the agent communicate via HTTP with your server because a man-in-the-middle attack can be used to send and install any (malicious) software packages to your client!!!
    - Redirect all HTTP requests to HTTPS using appropriate rewrite rules.
      <details>
      <summary>/etc/apache2/sites-enabled/000-default.conf</summary>